 E-business has several components including BI (Business Intelligence), CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), SCM (Supply Chain Management), Collaboration, online activities, and electronic transactions within the firm.
 But following three areas have great importance for e-business:

 It is also known as supplier exchange in which business to business, business to government, business to consumer, and sales of services are made with the help of the internet.
 Basically, e-procurement is a way adopted by companies to reduce costs and efforts by sourcing products or services electronically.

 2. Online Stores

-It is an electronic sourcing (website or application) for products or services, such as online shopping stores.
-Online stores are also known as e-shop, internet shop, web-store, virtual store, web-shop, m-commerce, and online storefront.
+It is electronic sourcing (website or application) for products or services, such as online shopping stores.
+Online stores are also known as e-shops, internet shops, web-store, virtual stores, web-shop, m-commerce, and online storefront.
 The main purpose of these online stores is to save precious time and money.

-Anyone can buy products or services by making online payments using credit cards, cash on delivery and other payment methods.
-The owners of online stores should host their eCommerce website on the PCI compliant hosting because Payment Card Industry Security Standards Council (PCI SSC) make it compulsory for those who are accepting the online payments.
+Anyone can buy products or services by making online payments using credit cards, cash on delivery, and other payment methods.
+The owners of online stores should host their eCommerce website on the PCI compliant hosting because Payment Card Industry Security Standards Council (PCI SSC) makes it compulsory for those who are accepting the online payments.

 3. Online Marketplace